vincent-vsx/jira-cat/README.md

 - **Board Summary**: Fetches all issues from a specific Jira Agile board and prepares a text block for an LLM to summarize.
 - **Recent Updates**: Fetches all issues updated in the last week.
 - **Weekly Report**: Generates a report of all issues updated in the current week (from Monday to Friday), grouped by their current status.
+- **Daily Standup Report**: Generates a daily report for a specific user, categorized into recently done, in progress, and to-do items.

 ## Setup